MSRConnections/Azure-training-course/Content/Cognitive Services/Azure Storage and Cognitive Services HOL (Java).md

 1. In the "Debug on Server" dialog, select **Choose an existing server**, select **Tomcat v7.0 Server at localhost** as the server, and click **Finish**.

 1. Wait for the app to appear in your browser, either inside or outside Eclipse.
-Then click the **Browse...** button, select all of the files in this lab's "resources/photos" folder, and click the **Upload** button to upload them to the Web site.
+Then click the **Browse...** button, browse to the resources that accompany this lab, select all of the files in the "photos" folder, and click the **Upload** button to upload them to the Web site.

 	> Each image uploaded to the Web site is written to Azure blob storage and then passed to the Computer Vision API, which analyzes the image and returns a caption and a set of tags.
 Captions and tags are stored in blob metadata.